tangramor/slidev_docker/README.md

 ## Build hostable SPA (Single Page Application)

-Run command `docker exec -i slidev npx slidev build` on the runing container `slidev`.
+Run command `docker exec -i slidev npx slidev build` on the running container `slidev`.
 It will generate static HTML files under `dist` folder.

 You can host `dist` in a static web site such as Github pages or Gitlab pages.
-You can also host it by your self:
+You can also host it by yourself:

 ```bash
 docker run --name myslides --rm -p 80:80 -v ${PWD}/dist:/usr/share/nginx/html nginx:alpine